chikonnuggets/Minesweeper/README.md

 # Minesweeper

-This is our attempt at creating minesweeper, we want to try to create some sort of compete function
+This is our attempt at creating minesweeper, we created a playable game.

+A bit of quaility of life changes could be made.